djkloosterman/Kloosterman_et_al_Cell_2024/README.md

 # Extended figure legends

 This repository also contains extended figure legends for the main figures.
-The extended figure legends contain extensive details describing the graphs in a more complete manner.
+The extended figure legends contain extensive details relevant for complete understanding the main figures.